Scholarly Communication Services

 About Us

-Kathleen Flynn is the Subject Librarian for the Physical Sciences, Mathematics & Statistics, Computer Science, and Engineering.
+Kathleen Flynn is the Subject Librarian for Biology, Chemistry, Physics, Mathematics & Statistics, and Atmospheric & Environmental Sciences.
 She is interested in helping the campus community with data literacy and research data management.

 Ann Kearney is the Collections Conservator at the University at Albany.
 She fields questions about disciplinary style guidelines, including citation and citation tools, and helps address copyright and image use questions.